cbrnr/mnelab/CONTRIBUTING.md

 ## Contributing to MNELAB
-If you want to implement a new feature, fix an existing bug or improve MNELAB in any other way (such as adding or improving documentation), please consider submitting a [pull request](https://github.com/cbrnr/mnelab/pulls) on GitHub.
+If you want to implement a new feature, fix an existing bug or help improve MNELAB in any other way (such as adding or improving documentation), please consider submitting a [pull request](https://github.com/cbrnr/mnelab/pulls) on GitHub.
 It might be a good idea to open an [issue](https://github.com/cbrnr/mnelab/issues) beforehand and discuss your planned contributions with the developers.

 Before you start working on your contribution, please make sure to follow the guidelines described in this document.